-Hungary: Siemens to join NPP Paks expansion project with Russian contractors12.
-February 2015. / SEE Energy News
+Hungary: Siemens to join NPP Paks expansion project with Russian contractors, SEE Energy News

 German engineering giant Siemens will join the Paks nuclear plant expansion project.